 The Country Ballad

-Chances are you haven't heard of Lay Low, or Lovísa Elísabet Sigrúnardóttir; it seems a slightly moot point whether it's a band name or a nom de plume.
+Chances are you haven't heard of Lay Low, or Lovísa Elísabet Sigrúnardóttir; it seems a slightly moot point whether it's a band name or her nom de plume.
 I've eventually opted for the latter, but if anyone disagrees, please let me know.
 I probably wouldn't have heard of her, either, only she opted to record her third album, Farewell Good Night's Sleep, at Liam Watson's legendary Toerag Studios in London.
-Liam's ethos is 'all analogue'; you have two recording choices: 4-track or 8-track.
+Liam's ethos is 'all analogue'; you have two recording choices: 8-track or 4-track.
 The studio owns an ex-Abbey Road desk (think: Beatles sessions) and do their utmost to keep everything out of the digital realm.
 Having become acquainted with the studio earlier in 2008, I was asked if I could hire my trusty M400 out for a session, which turned out to be Lay Low's.

 Strangely, for a half-Icelandic singer, the album is essentially a country record, although it does what it does really rather well, not least due to legendary Brit pedal steel man B.J.
 Cole's contributions.
 This isn't yer glossy, Nashville country, though, far from it; we're talking backwoods honky-tonk country here, drummer Rupert Brown using brushes much of the time and a lack of the mawkish sentimentality that ruins so much country music.
 Best track?
-Probably Why Do I Worry?, as it's less American-sounding than most of the album, but that's really down to personal taste, I suppose.
+Probably Why Do I Worry?, less American-sounding than most of the album, but that's really down to personal taste, I suppose.

 Ashes (2009, 44.42) ***/T